 – Take a handful of sticky rice with one hand and roll it up into a small ball or cylinder shape.

 – Break off the rice ball by your other hand, take the amount you need for each bite.

-– Dip it into chili sauce and eat that with your fingers until you are full.
+– Dip it into chilli sauce and eat that with your fingers until you are full.

 2. Khao Piak Khao

 Right when I found a seat, the seller quickly ladled out hot boiled rice soup from a big pot into a bowl and brought it to me.
 My soup came with pork meatballs, spring onion, deep-fried garlic, ginger, cilantro and a hard-boiled egg (but you can order a poached one if you don’t like boiled-egg).
-Available on the table are chilies, pepper, fish sauce, sugar, soy sauce for you to season the dish.
-For my favorite, I added only chili and pepper and stirred them together, made sure that the onion and cilantro were medium cooked by hot soup.
+Available on the table are chillies, pepper, fish sauce, sugar, soy sauce for you to season the dish.
+For my favourite, I added only chilli and pepper and stirred them together, made sure that the onion and cilantro were medium cooked with hot soup.
 Khao Piak Khao is not a big breakfast but it is delicious and worth to try, and it costs only 10,000 kips ($ 1.2).

 3. Khao Piak Sen

-Khao Piak is a kind of soup with thick handmade rice flour noodle and topped with chicken, egg, spring onions, shallots, deep-fried garlic, lime, bean sprout and chili.
+Khao Piak is a kind of soup with thick handmade rice flour noodle and topped with chicken, egg, spring onions, shallots, deep-fried garlic, lime, bean sprout and chilli.